-Employees and contractors should be aware that employers who use their works without the right or permission to do so may be subject to liability for copyright infringement.
-Intellectual Property and employment lawyer Stephen Danz * Associates has over 30 years experience.
+Employees and contractors should be aware that employers who use their work without the right or permission to do so may be subject to liability for copyright infringement.
+Intellectual Property and employment lawyer Stephen Danz * Associates has over 30 years experience in this matter.
 Call us today.

 We proudly have over 15 office locations including: